 I know it works.
 I have proof.

-I’m just not there at the moment, so I’m asking you.
+the moment, so I’m asking you.

 Please pray for my dad and his healing and a beautiful place called God's Country.